MoLeBe/Vertiefungspraktikum_Hess/README.md

 Here, we segment the data to visualize intensity and half-life profiles.
 This segmentation is not intended for condition comparisons, but rather for generating interpretable visual segments.

-We start by determining optimal penalties for both half-life and intensity using penalty_det_wrapper(), and then apply the segmentation:
+We start by determining optimal penalties out of a user defined penalty vector for both half-life and intensity using penalty_det_wrapper(), and then apply the segmentation:
 ```r
 # Determine best segmentation penalties
 std_pen <- penalty_det_wrapper(std_se, penalty_vector = c(0.01, 0.1, 1, 2, 5, 10, 20, 30, 50))